Wimmics/HOWTO_Virtuoso-Docker/Basic/Installation.md

 RUN cd /opt && git clone https://github.com/datalogism/dbpedia-vad && cd dbpedia-vad && ./build.sh

 ```
-Firstly we upload the virtuoso image that we simply extends by installing an application coming from a github repo
+Firstly we upload the virtuoso image that we extend by installing an application coming from a GitHub repo